screwdriver-cd/guide/docs/user-guide/metadata.md

 ![notification-meta](./assets/notification-meta.png)

 #### Job-based Slack Channel
-*Note*: Job-based slack channel meta will only overwrite the basic slack notification channel.
-It is not a replacement for setting a [notification channel.](./configuration/settings.html#slack)
+*Note*: Job-based Slack channel meta will only overwrite the basic Slack notification channel.
+It is not a replacement for setting a [notification channel](./configuration/settings#slack).

 Structure of meta variable is `notification.slack.<jobName>.channels`, replacing `<jobname>` with the name of the Screwdriver job.